 In Toronto, motor vehicle accident(MVA) concussion treatment has the added complexity of dealing with Ontario MVA-related legislation.
 There are special requirements for the submission of treatment plans and for direct billing to the insurer.
-Staff at East Toronto Orthopaedic and Sport Injury Clinic has expertise in dealing with all issues related to MVA treatment plans and billing.
+Staff at East Toronto Orthopaedic and Sport Injury Clinic and at Trilogy Physiotherapy have expertise in dealing with all issues related to MVA treatment plans and billing.
 This, combined with Paul’s knowledge of MVA concussions, makes for a winning combination.

 What’s different in MVA concussions?